Who The Hell Invented Lube?

 In the 1990’s people started using cream lubricant, which was mostly made in the UK, and fell in love with it because it was less sticky than the water and silicone-based options.
 It’s less common to find cream lubricants now, simply because a lot of ingredients used to make cream-based lubricants were found to be unsafe.
 Luckily, water and silicone-based lube improved and so the stickiness people weren’t big fans of, isn’t really a thing.

 Now, the 3 most common lubricants available are oil, water and silicone based.
-Each type has its own pros and cons, but it’s always best to learn a bit more about the ingredients used in lube so you’re more aware about what brands might do more harm than good.
+Each type has its own pros and cons, but it’s always best to learn a bit more about the ingredients used in lube so you’re more aware of what brands might do more harm than good.

 K-Y Jelly is still on the market, and doctors continue to recommend it to women going through menopause.
 Vaseline is also still on the market (as is olive oil, obviously), but luckily, very few people still use them as lube these days.